-- Tunnel 4 Historic South Portal reconstruction completed with fabrication of archstone blocks. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the Tunnel OCS Option Schedule.
+- Tunnel 4 Historic South Portal reconstruction completed with fabrication of archstone blocks and relocate the blocks from Pier 50 to Visitacion Avenue. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the weekend closures schedule for Tunnel OCS work.

-- Review the scope of work for fencing above tunnel portals. - Continue procuring and start fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Continue weekly coordination for field activities and associated TransitAmerica Services, Inc. (TASI) protection. - Prepare and plan for OCS Option Scope, scheduled to begin in December 2019 with the installation of the Drop Tubes at Tunnel 1.
+- Continue procuring and fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Prepare and plan for OCS Option Scope, scheduled to begin in December 2019 with the installation of the Drop Tubes at Tunnel 1.